spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ./mvnw -DskipTests=true package
 ```

-Next, you need to update the `manifest.yml` file, as the following example shows:
+Next, you need to update the `manifest.yml` file, as follows:

 ```yml
 applications: